cider/cider-example/README.md

 ```
 $ paprika build
----> Connecting to wss://paprika.example.com/connect:443
+---> Connecting to wss://paprika.example.com:443/connect
----> Sending the build request (using slave label "any")
+---> Sending the build request (using method "paprika.any.bash")
 ---> Locking the project workspace
 ---> Waiting for a free executor
 ---> Pulling the sources